 If one of the wheels is turns too slowly in relation to the road speed, and is close to locking, the system will reduce the braking pressure for this wheel.
 The driver is made aware of this control process by a pulsating of the brake pedal and audible noise.
 This is a deliberate warning to the driver that one or more of the wheels is tending to lock and the ABS control function has intervened.
 In this situation it is important to keep the brake pedal fully depressed so the ABS can regulate the brake application.
 Do not "pump".

-If you brake hard on a slippery road surface, the best possible control is re-
+If you brake hard on a slippery road surface, the best possible control is retained as the wheels do not lock.